Oriental rat snake

-Ptyas mucosa, commonly known as the oriental ratsnake, Indian rat snake, darash or dhaman, is a common non-venomous species of colubrid snake found in parts of South and Southeast Asia.
-Dhamans are large snakes.
+Ptyas mucosa, commonly known as the Oriental rat snake, or Indian rat snake, is a common non-venomous species of colubrid snake found in parts of South and Southeast Asia.
+These are large snakes.
 Typical mature total length is around 1.5 to 1.95 m though some exceed 2 m.
 The record length for this species was 3.7 m, second only to their cousin Ptyas carinata among living colubrid snakes.
 Despite their large size, oriental ratsnakes are usually quite slender with even a specimen of 2 m commonly measuring 4 to 6 cm only around in diameter.
 Furthermore, the average weight of ratsnakes caught in Java was around 877 to 940 g, though larger males of over 2.3 m (which average mildly larger of the two sexes in the species) may easily weigh over 2.5 kg.
 Their color varies from pale browns in dry regions to nearly black in moist forest areas.
 Rat snakes are diurnal, semi-arboreal, non-venomous, and fast-moving.
 Rat snakes eat a variety of prey and are frequently found in urban areas where rodents thrive.